nopnop2002/esp-idf-bluetooth-remote/README.md

 	I (2473338) GATT_CLIENT: event.NotificationValue=0x0
 	```

-Each device has a unique MAC address.
+Each device has a unique Remote device address.
 This allows you to communicate with specific devices.
 ```
 I (3432) GATT_CLIENT: AB Shutter3